 Engage and Persist

-Look ahead to the end of 2014.
+Look ahead to the end of the year.
 On December 31, at a wonderful New Year’s Eve party, you find yourself looking back on the past year as a fantastic one.
 Why was it fantastic?
 What did you accomplish?
 What do you want your work/life balance to look like?
 This looking ahead can become your vision for a masterpiece of a year.
 Write down that vision and keep it close, review it.
 It’s OK if it doesn’t all happen in the way you think it should but at the very minimum you have something grand, noble, inspirational and exciting to drive you.